Konilo/sandbox/README.md

 ## Studies

-- [Lifecycle Investing](https://github.com/Konilo/sandbox/tree/main/sandbox/lifecycle_investing/lifecycle_investing.qmd): an exploration of a few striking aspects of this approach in the context of retirement planning
+- [Lifecycle Investing](https://github.com/Konilo/sandbox/tree/main/sandbox/lifecycle_investing/lifecycle_investing.qmd): an exploration of a few striking aspects of this approach in the context of retirement planning.
+- [Artprice100](https://github.com/Konilo/sandbox/tree/main/sandbox/artprice100/artprice100.qmd): a basic financial analysis of the Artprice100 index.

 ## Setup and reproduction of the results